 In some cases, the NHS may decide to work with your local authority to cover the costs of care.
 This is known as a ‘joint package’.

 Personal Independence Payment, also known as PIP, goes towards the costs of long-term health conditions and disability for those below the age of 65.
 It’s very similar to Disability Living Allowance, which is being phased out in favour of PIP.
+If you’re in Scotland, You need to apply for Adult Disability Payment (ADP) instead.

 PIP is made up of two components, and each of these is paid at a standard or an enhanced rate.